peter-evans/kdef/docs/docs/def/topic.md

     kdef will balance replicas across available brokers within the same zone.

-    Cannot be specified at the same time as `assignments`.
+    If `assignments` and `rackAssignments` are specified at the same time `assignments` takes precedence.
+    `rackAssignments` will be validated but subsequently ignored.

     !!! example
         Rack assignments for 3 partitions with a replication factor of 2.